Product series: Dermastamp

 What needle depth should you choose for dermastamp?

 The smaller size of 0.5 mm is ideal for improving skin texture and radiance as well as stimulating hair growth.
-For treating scars, stretch marks, and more deep-seated skin problems, the larger size of 1.5 mm is recommended.
+To treat scars, stretch marks, and more deep-seated skin issues, the larger size of 1.5 mm is recommended.

 How do you clean a dermastamp?